roadiz/docs/src/user/nodes-system/managing-node-types.rst

 .. image:: ./img/import_nodetype.png
     :align: center

-You are close to fully master Roadiz' back-office powers !
-Keep refering to this documention if you have any problem, and let us know if any information goes missing.
+You are close to fully master Roadiz back-office powers!
+Keep referring to this documentation if you have any problem, and let us know if any information goes missing.